 Extra lessons are arranged when necessary to support the progress of students.
-The students can use three student common rooms and a computer lab area to facilitate study groups and a community atmosphere.
+The students have the opportunity to use three student common rooms and a computer lab area in order to facilitate study groups and a community atmosphere.

 Students are provided with a social programme consisting of various opportunities to improve their social skills and to broaden their horizons through sport, the arts, travel and friendly competition.

 Students are encouraged to attend special talks and lectures in various places throughout the UK during the academic year.